hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-mail-domain user01 mydomain.com

-The function of obtaining the list of domain parameters.
+This function of obtaining the list of domain parameters.

 *******************************************************************